American Studies

 The final requirement for the major in American Studies is completion of a senior essay, to be submitted in the spring of senior year.

 Alternatively, students may fulfill this requirement by taking an additional seminar in which a major paper is required or by writing an independent essay under the supervision of a faculty member.
-Seniors who wish to do a senior research project are required to take the Senior Project Colloquium the fall of the senior year.
+Seniors who wish to do a senior research project are required to take the Senior Project Colloquium in the fall of their senior year.

 Department Honors and Prizes